BigBerny/abalytics/README.md

     df,
     variable_to_analyze = "order_value",
     group_column = "ab_test_group",
-    identifiers=["A/B Test 1", "Mobile"],
     p_value_threshold=0.05,
+    min_sample_size=25,
     header=True,
+    identifiers=["A/B Test 1", "Mobile"],
 )

 print(pretty_text)
 ```
-This will print a formatted table with the results of the statistical significance tests, including sample size, flags for boolean, Levene's, and Gaussian, as well as the result of the test.
+Executing this code will output a neatly formatted table displaying the outcomes of the statistical significance tests.
+The table includes the sample size, indicators for Levene's test and Gaussian distribution, and the test results.

 A further example of how to use ABalytics can be found in `examples/example.py`.